-Most associate degree programs are 60 credits and can be completed within two years, full-time.
-The majority of course requirements for an Associate Degree in Forensic Science will be specific to the program.
-The program may also require general education, liberal arts courses.
+Most associate degree programs consist of 60 credits and can be completed within two years.
+This is provided that you take the program full time.
+The majority of course requirements for an associate degree in forensic science will be specific to the program.
+Most require general education courses or liberal arts courses.

 Besides being introduced to the ins and outs of forensic science, an associate degree will give you some hands-on experience in the field.
 You will also gain a solid understanding of the different kinds of skills required of forensic scientists.

 Chances are you will want to get a Bachelor of Science in Forensic Science in order to really progress as a forensic scientist.
 A Bachelor of Science in Forensic Science typically includes core general education requirements.
 These include the liberal arts and all the major core forensic science courses.

 A bachelor’s degree will truly prepare you for a career as a front-line investigator.
 If you’re interested in going beyond the crime scene, you will also see medico-legal subjects.
 These subjects will help you broaden your horizons in the vast field that is forensic science.
 The most common core courses for any online Bachelor of Science in Forensic Science program are: